aaiken1/fin-data-analysis-text/_sources/chapters/2_0_git.md

 Github.com when you are logged-in.
 ```

-This will give you a Github page, like mine: <https://github.com/aaiken1>.
+After signing-up for Github, you will get a Github page, like mine: <https://github.com/aaiken1>.

 Or, my fake student page I use to test our workflow: <https://github.com/aaiken1student/>.